sameip1/WebInfoga/README.md

 For windows:
 1.Download the code(from github) by pressing on Download button.
-2.Execute it by going to the path where is saved and click on the script(webinfoga.py)
+2.Execute it by going to the path where is saved and then click on the script(webinfoga.py)